Mrsirovo/RL-Mannual/algos/vanilla_policy_gradient.md

 \theta_{k+1} = \theta_k + \alpha \nabla_{\theta} J(\pi_{\theta_k})
 $$

+## Exploration vs. Exploitation

+VPG trains a stochastic policy in an on-policy way.
+This means that it explores by sampling actions according to the latest version of its stochastic policy.
+The amount of randomness in action selection depends on both initial conditions and the training procedure.
+Over the course of training, the policy typically becomes progressively less random, as the update rule encourages it to exploit rewards that it has already found.
+This may cause the policy to get trapped in local optima.

 ## Algorithm

 Below is the **Vanilla Policy Gradient Algorithm** wrapped in a code block for clarity: